paulross/PyCppContainers/docs/sphinx/source/performance/performance_cpp.rst

 The performance tests are in ``src/cpy/tests/test_performance.h`` and ``src/cpy/tests/test_performance.cpp``.
 There are a number of macros ``TEST_PERFORMANCE_*`` there that control which tests are run.
-Running all tests takes about 20 minutes.
+Running all tests takes about 6.5 hours.

 The tests can be run by building and running the C++ binary from the project root: